DNamukhosi/alx-low_level_programming/0x00-hello_world/README.md

 	+ script that compiles a C file and creates an executable named cisfun
 + 4. Hello, puts
 	+ a C program that prints
++ 5. Hello, printf
+	+ a C program that prints